yitaozh/yitaozh.github.io/source/_posts/208-Implement-Trie-Prefix-Tree.md

 ## Hints/Notes

 * Use a bool value to indicate if it's the end of one word
-* If one node has been initialized then we should recreate the node
+* If one node has been initialized then we should NOT recreate the node

 ## Solution